-- The ARRL Board of Directors, in consultation with the CEO, General Counsel and Chwat & Co. inc. determines the legislation we wish to effect and the strategy we will use to do this.
-Chwat & Co. inc. is the Washington government relations firm the ARRL retains. - The Directors organize and oversee the Program in their respective Divisions.
+- 1. The ARRL Board of Directors, in consultation with the CEO, General Counsel and our Legislative consultant, determines the legislation we wish to effect and the strategy we will use to do this. - The Directors organize and oversee the Program in their respective Divisions.
 They may appoint a Division Legislative Action Chairperson (DLAC) to do this for them. - 3.
 The Legislative Action Coordinator (LAC) is identified and appointed by the Director to manage legislative action activities in a state.
 The Director may appoint more than one LAC per state if this is necessary. - 4.
 The Legislative Acton Assistant (LAA) is identified and appointed by the LAC with the concurrence of the Division Director.
 When directed to make contacts, LAAs visit Legislators or their aides in their offices in their home-district.
 LAAs are organized in teams of no more than three members.
-When necessary, fewer than three team members are acceptable. - 5.
-When appropriate, all ARRL members in a District, state or, on occasion, the entire country will be requested to write to their Federal Legislators in support of targeted legislation.
+When necessary, fewer than three team members are acceptable. - When appropriate, all ARRL members in a District, state or, on occasion, the entire country will be requested to write to their Federal Legislators in support of targeted legislation.